PayString/rfcs/src/spec/payid-easy-checkout.md

 of this specification, includes the PayID Easy Checkout URI Template representing a resource on the wallet which can be used to complete a payment.

-E-commerce receivers who wish to perform Easy Checkout MUST query the PayID Discovery server to obtain a PayID Easy Checkout URI Template.
+E-commerce merchants who wish to initiate an Easy Checkout flow MUST query the sender's PayID Discovery server to obtain a PayID Easy Checkout
+URI Template.
 Digital wallets and PayID server operators who wish to enable PayID Easy Checkout MUST include a JRD Link conforming to the definition in section (TODO: link to jrd section) of this paper in all PayID Easy Checkout Discovery responses.

-E-commerce receivers SHOULD implement fallback measures to complete checkout if a user's wallet does not support PayID Easy Checkout.
+E-commerce merchants SHOULD implement fallback measures to complete a checkout flow if a user's wallet does not support PayID Easy Checkout.

 The following steps describe how a PayID client can query a PayID server to obtain a PayID Easy Checkout URI Template.